g0ldyy/comet/README.md

 - Caching system ft.
 SQLite / PostgreSQL
 - Smart Torrent Ranking powered by [RTN](https://github.com/dreulavelle/rank-torrent-name)
 - Proxy support to bypass debrid restrictions
-- Real-Debrid, All-Debrid, Premiumize, TorBox and Debrid-Link supported *(if you want other debrid services, please provide an account)*
+- Real-Debrid, All-Debrid, Premiumize, TorBox and Debrid-Link supported
 - Direct Torrent supported (do not specify a Debrid API Key on the configuration page (webui) to activate it - it will use the cached results of other users using debrid service)
 - [Kitsu](https://kitsu.io/) support (anime)
 - Adult Content Filter